 - Complete mail address for lead author

-- Telephone and fax numbers
+- Telephone numbers for all authors

-- Valid e-mail addresses for all authors
+- e-mail addresses for all authors

 - a succinct description of the content

 Administrative Cabinet approved: April 2006